-As a friend or relative of someone with impaired vision you play a key role in helping the person adjust to that condition.
+As a friend or relative of someone with impaired vision, you play a key role in helping the person adjust to that condition.
 You are equally important as a partner in the process of vision rehabilitation.

 Whether the problem occurs suddenly or gradually, it is bound to cause stress, anxiety, and vision-related physical limitations such as writing or driving.
 An understanding, supportive circle of friends and relatives can provide the foundation for building a “redesigned” life.
-The family’s attitude can greatly influence the course of action.
+A family’s attitude can greatly influence the course of action.

 If you consider the person’s vision impairment in terms of a problem or series of problems (as opposed to a tragic event), the next logical step is to seek solutions.
-The thought itself is empowering; it assumes that there are answers to be found.
+The thought itself is empowering; it assumes there are answers to be found.
 The next step is to approach it as a team effort, with planning and decision making in the hands of the visually impaired person, assisted by others in the group plus specialists in the vision rehabilitation field.